 Sounds perfect for a cycling holiday, doesn’t it?
 And yet Valdres does not get overcrowded with tourists – there is plenty of space for everyone.

-Valdres is a certified Cyclist Welcome destination with hundreds of kilometres of marked cycling routes.
+Valdres is a destination with hundreds of kilometres of marked cycling routes.
 The varied landscape makes sure even the most experienced cycling enthusiasts don’t get bored.

 The terrain is dominated by large lakes and impressive mountains, however many routes are surprisingly easy and suitable for the whole family.
 You can get lots of tips in the Valdres Bicycle guide, which contains 20 route suggestions developed by the local tourist office.